RB387/Simio/README.md

 # Simio
 Small, simple and async python rest api web framework based on aiohttp.
 Supports auto swagger generation and background workers.
 All you need to do is configure config!

+You can see example of application with simio [here](https://github.com/RB387/Simio-app-example).
 ## Start with simio:
 1. Install simio
     ```